FurretGoWalcc/FurretGoWalcc.UAC_FSS_Hotkeys/README.md

 # Installation
 Basically there's two options:
-1. Download the compiled .exe and double click it to start up the hotkey like any other program
+1. Download the compiled .exe from the releases tab of Github and double click it to start up the hotkey like any other program.
+It's set to not trigger any hotkeys unless SC2 is open.
 2. If you distrust downloading the program directly, cannot use the compiled version for one reason or another, or want to edit the script yourself, you can either compile it from source or run the .ahk file directly.
 	1. Either way, you will want to go grab a version of AHK at https://www.autohotkey.com/.
 	2. If you are compiling, go look at the docs at https://www.autohotkey.com/docs/Scripts.htm#ahk2exe for guidance.